dbierer/php-class-notes/zf-level-1-jun-2019.md

 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/4/31: s/be `setContent()` (no "S")
 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/4/9: Zend\Mvc\Controller\Plugin\AbstractPlugin
 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/5/4: implmenets
+* file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/6/35: also recommended: define an alias to make the view helper easier to use in a view script
 * Why my new `Test` module was not responding: I needed to enable it in `/onlinemarket.work/config/modules.config.php`! (facepalm)
 * New "home" for Zend Framework in the future:
   * https://www.linuxfoundation.org/blog/2019/04/lf-forms-laminas-project/